-To date, the Repository features about 1,100 OER, mostly Learning Objects classified by area of knowledge and level of education (primary and secondary).
+- Among the multiple platforms and tools provided by the Plan Ceibal we can find the Repository of Open Educational Resources.
+The repository was created in 2008 and since its creation it was designed as a support instrument for the different services provided by the Plan Ceibal Training Department.
+The Open Educational Resources stored in the repository are managed by a team of primary and secondary education teachers, called 'content creators', specialized in the development of OER. - To date, the Repository features about 1,100 OER, mostly Learning Objects classified by area of knowledge and level of education (primary and secondary).
 More than half of the resources available were sent for publication by teachers from the OEP community promoted by the Ceibal Training Area and evaluated by the content creators team acting as content curator.
-The OER Repository is part of a strategy towards the generalization of OEP, in other words it is one of the tools of the OEP system of the Plan Ceibal Training Area.

-The OER Repository is not the only strategy for accessing educational content, Ceibal also features the Content Department with a variety of offers.
-Among them we can find a Digital Library, known as Biblioteca País as it grants any citizen reading rights to some 7,000 books (mostly recreational reading), offered by the provider (ODILO) whose rights were negotiated with local publishers (all with DRM).
+The OER Repository is part of a strategy towards the generalization of OEP, in other words it is one of the tools of the OEP system of the Plan Ceibal Training Area. - The OER Repository is not the only strategy for accessing educational content, Ceibal also features the Content Department with a variety of offers.
+Among them we can find a Digital Library, known as Biblio-teca País as it grants any citizen reading rights to some 7,000 books (mostly recreational reading), offered by the provider (ODILO) whose rights were negotiated with local publishers (all with DRM).
 It also offers platforms for activities and content, such as Matific (a gamified platform for mathematics) or EduCiences (a platform for science books adapted to primary education curriculum), among other offers of educational resources with exclusive access for users of Ceibal and with limited reuse.

-Statistics: Repository of Open Educational Resources of Plan Ceibal https://rea.ceibal.edu.uy/
+Statistics: Repository of Open Educational Resources of Plan Ceibal rea.ceibal.edu.uy

-March to May, 2019 March to May, 2020 Number of visits 117,008 Number of visits 518,128 Number of users: 79,505 Number of users: 329,135
+March to May, 2019 March to May, 2020

+Number of visits Number of visits

+117,008 518,128

+Number of Users: Number of Users:

+79,505 329,135

-Portal Uruguay Educa: https://uruguayeduca.anep.edu.uy/
+Portal Uruguay Educa: uruguayeduca.anep.edu.uy